abchrisxyz/ergowatch/README.md

 ## API

-Still needs to be build.
+Still needs to be built.
 An API layer on top of the watcher's database.

 ### Wishlist